 Your arm skin may sag as you grow older.
 This can be due to weight loss, gravity, or a genetic predisposition to store fat in the upper arm area.
-Board certified plastic surgeon Dr. Bauer at Arkansas Plastic Surgery use brachioplasty to tighten loose skin under your arms.
+The experienced cosmetic surgeons at Arkansas Plastic Surgery can use brachioplasty to tighten loose skin under your arms.

 An arm lift, or brachioplasty, procedure will reshape the underside of your upper arm.
 Your arm lift procedure will be performed under general anesthesia for your safety and comfort.
 Your surgeon will make an incision from your under arm to the elbow.
 He will reduce or remove saggy, excess skin, tighten the tissue that defines your arm shape, and reduce localized fat pockets in your upper arm.
 Though Dr. Bauer minimizes scarring as much as possible, some scarring is unavoidable.
 These scars will improve and fade over time.